ziyoung/better-wilcom-docs/wilcom-docs/Applied/applique/Convert_embroidery_objects_to_appliqué.md

 ## To convert embroidery objects to appliqué...

-1Right-click an object and select Convert and the icon from the popup menu.
+1. Right-click an object and select Convert and the icon from the popup menu.

 ![applique00021.png](assets/applique00021.png)

-2Click the outline to set the stitch entry and exit points or press Enter to accept the defaults.
+2. Click the outline to set the stitch entry and exit points or press Enter to accept the defaults.

-3Mark a frame out position or press Enter to accept the default.
+3. Mark a frame out position or press Enter to accept the default.

 The object is converted and stitches regenerated.